solo-io/gitops-library/README.md

 # gitops-library

-Disclaimer: This is a work in progress.
+Disclaimer: This is a work in progress, which means things may change as improvements and additions are made.
+Feel free to try the labs, ideally first locally using `KinD` or `k3d` for example, before testing on a cloud deployment like `GKE` or `EKS`.

 Blog to likely follow, so stay tuned :)

 Not officially supported by Solo.io.